ThatSkiPatroller/Note-Taker/README.md

 # Note-Taker
 https://github.com/undefined/undefined
 # Description
 This project is a note-taker app that allows the user to create, save, and delete notes all through an interactive front-end.
+For technologies used, this app uses an Express server with GET, POST and DELETE routes as well as a local json database to interact with.
 # Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)